simpleanalytics/docs/_docs/10_general/yourprivacypolicy.md

+---
+title: Should you update your PP
+category: general
+category_order: 1
+order: 10
+permalink: /yourprivacypolicy
+---
 ## Should you update your PP if you install our analytics solution on your website?

 We are a privacy first product, which is why we made everything necessary to be able to respond to this with a simple "No you don't have to".